truj1ll0/mkdocs-help-center/docs/release-notes/campaign-studio.md

 - PDF receipts

-- Improvements to the Update Credit Card link in emails

 - Email Footer and Page footer updated to “Powered by Classy - A GoFundMe Company”

 - When “Stretch to fit” is selected on an image element, it will stretch the full width and height of the section, assuming it is the only block in that section.